-For the last few years we worked with the Palmers Green Festival Committee to run the Community Friendship Zone.
+For the last few years we worked with the Palmers Green Festival Committee to run the Community Friendship Zone with the specific introduction of a Health and Well Being leaflet identifying local resources.
 This has helped many people from the community to access a variety of organisations, who are able to offer advice, practical help and support as well as enhancing activities and hobbies.
 We have showcased our classes on the festival day by asking our tutors to provide a number of demonstrations to allow the community to become involved and try a class to see, if it meets with their abilities and needs.
 It has increased our membership and seen our classes expand with people, who need an outlet and support to improve their physical and mental wellbeing and strengthen their mobility.